+with him.

-- The Reading Test consists of a single test paper with three unrelated reading texts. - Children are given 60 minutes in total, which includes reading the texts and answering the questions. - A total of 50 marks are available. - Questions are designed to assess the comprehension and understanding of a child's reading. - Some questions are multiple choice or selected response, others require short answers and some require an extended response or explanation.
+- A total of 50 marks are available. - Questions are designed to assess the comprehension and understanding of a child's reading. - Some questions are multiple choice or selected response, others require short answers and some require an extended response or explanation.